Majorana CP Violation Insights from Decaying Neutrinos: Formalism

 A careful examination of the approximate eigenvalues reveals that the Majorana phases $(\phi_{1}, \phi_{2})$ appear in the expression for general decay scenario, governed by $\Gamma$ (see Eq.~\eqref{eq:Gamma}).
 The Majorana phases arise due to the off-diagonal terms $\gamma^{}_{ij}\,(i,j = 1,2,3$ \textrm{and} $i \neq j)$ in the decay matrix and it may also be noted that the Dirac phase $(\delta)$, Majorana phase $(\phi^{}_{1},\phi^{}_{2})$ and decay phases $\chi^{}_{ij}\,(i,j = 1,2,3$ \textrm{and} $i \neq j)$ appear together.
 This implies that the three sources of CP violation appear in an entangled way.
+These three sources may interfere constructively or destructively depending on the channel and values of these phases.
+One can examine the precise role of a given source or phase term by setting all except that one parameter non-zero.